Risograph Animation

 Print facilities: SVA RisoLAB

-I have always loved animation, and that interest has driven my work in motion graphics and video editing.
-At the same time, I have been painting watercolor urban landscapes since I graduated from college.
-A few years ago I decided to explore Risography, and in the process discovered a way to unite these design obsessions.
+My work in motion graphics and video editing comes from a lifelong love of animation.
+I also paint watercolor urban landscapes.
+A few years ago I decided to explore Risography, and found the process a perfect way to unite these design obsessions through printmaking.

-My process begins by exploring the fascinating landscape of NYC, and in particular, the borough of Queens.
-I choose locations and paint on site, creating plein air watercolors of the street scenes around me.
-I scan the paintings, then deconstruct and rebuild them, pulling characters out of the background and animating them in the scene.
+My process begins with a painting: I explore the landscape of NYC, choosing locations to paint plein air watercolors of the street scenes around me.
+Later I scan the paintings, then deconstruct and rebuild them, pulling characters out of the background and animating them in the scene.
 I render the animation frames, and assemble them in contact sheets.

-Next comes printing: I separate the contact sheets into custom Risograph ink colors, then print them at the fantastic facilities of the School of Visual Arts’ RisoLAB.
-Then I scan the print, re-sequence them in After Effects, and make a final render of the animation.
+Next comes printing: I separate the contact sheets into custom Risograph ink colors, then print them at the facilities of the School of Visual Arts’ RisoLAB.
+Then I scan the prints, re-sequence the frames in After Effects, and render a final animation.

 Queens Place